 My name is Lucretia Gower Poole, and I am a very proud teacher, alumnus, community member and parent here at Ohatchee High School.
 I currently teach 7th Grade Citizenship and Geography, and 8th Grade Ancient World History.
-In my teaching career, I have taught all grades seven through eleven and was also the varsity cheer coach here for several years, as well as the Beta Club Sponsor and History Club sponsor.
+In my teaching career, I have taught all grades seven through eleven and was also the varsity cheer coach here for several years, as well as the Beta Club Sponsor and History Club sponsor and am currently the Key Club sponsor.
 I was also active as an Athletic Booster Club member for many, many years along with my husband, Gregg, who served as Treasurer and President.

 After being a student here myself and dreaming of coming back home to teach, I feel tremendously blessed to be able to walk these halls now as a teacher.
 I consider it a serious responsibilty and a tremendous honor to teach our Ohatchee students, who are some of the best kids around!
 I truly hope that my students know how much I love them, my family, my school and our great country.
 Go Indians and Roll Tribe!